Deliveries: Orders placed by 2pm on Mon-Fri will be dispatched within 1-2 working days for stocked items.

 Labour Standards

-As a company, the senior management is fully informed of the need for a Labour Standards Policy and the obligation to our employees, customer, and the communities within the sector we operate.
+Interweave Textiles are distributors of a wide range of medical textiles throughout the UK and Europe.
+As a company, the Senior Management Team is fully informed of the need for a Labour Standards Policy and the obligation to our employees, customer, and the communities within the sector we operate.
+This document outlines our policy in relation to labour standards and has been approved by our Customer & Compliance Manager, ensuring that it meets the obligations and commitments in line with UK law as a small / medium enterprise.

 Policy Review and Improvements